Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

 The state of a fluid may be represented by its mass density $\rho(x) \geq 0$ and velocity vector field $v(x)=0$ on $\mathbb{R}^3$ for non-rotating case.
 The fluid interacts with itself through Newtonian gravity hence we need to consider gravitational interaction energy, which will be given later.
-Moreover, to define internal energy, we follow Auchmuty and Beals's assumptions \cite{AB71} and first consider a general form of the pressure $P(\rho)$ as the following:
+Moreover, to define internal energy, we consider a general form of the pressure $P(\rho)$ as the following (which is consistent with \cite{Che26G1}, see also \cite{AB71, McC06, JS22}):